-When the call is ended the Company reports this to the 3rd Party so that the record of the call is used and cannot be validated against in the future.
+8) When the call is ended the Company reports this to the 3rd Party so that the record of the call is used and cannot be validated against in the future.

-7.2 Using TOTP to Verify Caller
+7.2 Using TOTP to verify caller

 Time-based One Time Passwords (TOTPs) are used frequently in "2-step verification" login routines on websites, in particular in the Banking sector, and exist in both Hardware and Software varieties.
 They are used to generate a password that can be used to as an additional method of authentication.
 Both the time and a key are used to create a hash value.
 This means that there is no need for the any physical connection between the 2 parties, and at any given moment each will generate the same password.

 The passwords are generated using a shared secret and a time based algorithm.
-The key is something that remains static each time the password is generated, and must be known by both parties otherwise the correct password cannot be generated.
+The key is something that remains static each time the password is generated, and should be known by both parties otherwise the correct password cannot be generated.

 In order to take into account slight fluctuations in time between the two parties the time used in generating the hash is taken at X second intervals, where X is a time period that the password will be valid for, often around 30 seconds.